majidhameed/issuetracker/README.md

 ### Assumptions taken as per understanding of the specs.

 >- Only the stories with STATUS=ESTIMATED are included in the plan regardless of their estimated point value.
->- Each week the stories included will be less than equal to the Number of developers in the systems mutliplied by a factor of average developer capacity which is 10 but it conifgurable via application.properties and Story.estimatedValue in the entity.
+>- Each week the stories included will be less than equal to the Number of developers in the systems mutliplied by a factor of average developer capacity which is 10, but it is configurable via application.properties and Story.estimatedValue in the entities.

 ----
 ### Tested Environment / Requirements